 - Check your device’s system preferences: confirm that audio isn't muted and the correct input and output device is selected.

-- For those using Slack on a desktop: check the call’s audio settings by clicking the cog icon in the call window.
+- For those using Slack on a desktop: check the call's audio settings by clicking the gear icon in the call window.
 Make sure the correct input and output device is selected.

 Having an issue with video or screen sharing?
 Try restarting Slack to see if that helps.
-If you’re still having trouble, take a look at the sections below.
+If you're still having trouble, check out the sections below.